mmjulkowska/MVApp/README.md

 ![04_explore_05](https://user-images.githubusercontent.com/14832460/38313744-73a72ad4-382d-11e8-81ec-6dc65e9fa85a.png)

-You can subset your data even further, by ticking the box "Subset the data?" in the main windown, and selecting yet another one of the Independent Variables, and selecting specific value of this variable that will be used for the displayed graphs:
+You can subset your data even further, by ticking the box "Subset the data?" in the main windown, and selecting yet another one of the Independent Variables, and selecting specific value for this variable that will be used for the displayed graphs:

 ![04_explore_06](https://user-images.githubusercontent.com/14832460/38313746-73cb34a6-382d-11e8-97fd-d185c69c2d99.png)

 From these plots, you can look at the spread of your data across the Independent Variable groupings selected in the side-panel.
-Below the histograms, you will find a message that summarizes the groups/subgroups that seem to not have a normal distribution, where the p-value of the Shapiro-Wilk test is larger than the p-value threshold selected in the side-panel.
+Below the histograms, you will find a message that summarizes the groups/subgroups that seem not to have a normal distribution, where the p-value of the Shapiro-Wilk test is larger than the p-value threshold selected in the side-panel.
 Normal distribution is a requirement for performing an ANOVA test (less so for large sample sizes).

 ![04_explore_08](https://user-images.githubusercontent.com/14832460/38313752-7416180e-382d-11e8-9c00-a2251687c5a6.png)

 If you want to see the detailed results of the Shapiro-Wilk test for all groups/subgroups along with their QQ-plots, tick the checkbox "See detailed Shapiro-Wilk test and QQ-plots".
 The table shows p-value of the Shapiro-Wilk tests performed for each groups/subgroups.
-If the p-value of the Shapiro-Wilk test for a group is larger than the selected p-value threshold, in the final column the group will be noted with "Data has NORMAL distribution" appears.
+If the p-value of the Shapiro-Wilk test for a group is larger than the selected p-value threshold, in the final column the group will be noted with "Data has NORMAL distribution".

 ![04_explore_09](https://user-images.githubusercontent.com/14832460/38313755-743b55ba-382d-11e8-9d39-bc4bef2cc315.png)